 After, click the Install WordPress button.
 This completes the installation of WordPress on your web server.
 You will be shown a success message with your username.
 Click on login, enter your username and password to start using your website.

-You can always access the admin site with the URL/wp-admin.
-This will take you to the login screen of the admin.
+You can always access the admin side of the website by entering ‘/wp-admin’ at the end of the website URL, like www.example.com/wp-admin.
+This will take you to the login screen of the website dashboard.

 Install WordPress Locally on Your Computer